POWSEIDOM

 • To propose specific recommendations for the design of offshore wind turbines in this region

-• Test of the lidar on board a mobile platform reproducing the representative movements of a buoy deployed in the Gulf of Lion
+• Testing a lidar onboard a mobile platform reproducing the movements of a buoy deployed at sea

 • Development of a motion compensation algorithm